orbeon/orbeon-forms-doc/form-runner/link-embed/README.md

 The following Form Runner limitations are known within Liferay:

-* Form Builder proper is not supported (but you can run forms designed with Form Builder).
-* The (deprecated) "noscript" mode is not supported.
+* With Liferay 7/DXP, as of Orbeon Forms 2017.1, the full portlet is not supported.

 ### Form Runner proxy portlet or full portlet?